phel-lang/phel-lang/doc/content/_index.md

 ## Status of Development

-Phel has not been released yet.
-For my purposes it is running quite ok now.
-But there are probably a few more edge cases that I want to address before the first offical release.
+Phel has not been released yet, but it is fairly complete.
+In the next weeks or months I will probably find some more edge cases that I will fix before the first offical release.
+Maybe some of you are willing to test it out and give feedback.